Estimated reading time: 15 minutes

 Cool Pinterest Find

-While I was hanging out at with Debbie who runs the blog Our Little Project I noticed these Cheese and Pretzel Broomsticks made with pretzels, cheese strings and tied with green chives.
-How cool is that?
+On the blog Our Little Project, I noticed these Cheese and Pretzel Broomsticks made with pretzels and cheese strings and tied with green chives.

 Google Search Giggles